Rock Machine MC criminal allegations and incidents: Sweden

 It is no secret that it is the Hells Angels with their supporter groups that attack the Outlaws.
 An important part of this "warfare" is to show strength.
 The clearest demonstration of power came in connection with the burial of the murdered Outlaws leader in Blekinge.
 There were more of us on site than they themselves were, says a person in the Hells Angels environment.

 About 80 people came to the funeral.
 At the same time, in a nearby square, 100 men gathered who, at a given signal, took off their jackets and exposed their vests with badges showing that they belonged to the Hells Angels and the Red & White Crew.
 To people outside these circles, it is outlandish, almost ridiculous behavior.
 But in the biker environment it was a clear demonstration of strength.
 I think they succeeded in their intention to show who is the biggest, said police superintendent Jan Hansson in Blekinge in a comment after the incident.
 The high-profile attack against Svineri MC outside Kalmar is also part of the conflict between Hells Angels and Outlaws.

 According to information from the biker community, it was a punitive expedition because Outlaws were invited to a party at Svineri MC.
 However, it is uncertain whether it was the club that invited the Outlaws or whether it was individual members of it who took the initiative.
 The attack on Svineri MC was also a way to freeze Outlaws out of the biker community, because all clubs in Sweden now know that it is dangerous to hang out with Outlaws.
 Through the attack on the family party at Svineri MC, the conflict was brought into areas and contexts far beyond the criminal MC environment.
 Something that is simply too damned.

 In 2014 Swedish Police gained a warrant to evict The Rock Machine Klippan chapter from their clubhouse.
-This was due to five individual members of the club being charged with narcotics crimes over prior years.
+This was due to five individual members of the club being charged with narcotics crimes over past three years.
 The eviction occurred peacefully and the chapter relocated to a new clubhouse in the area.

-A feud between the Rock Machine and the Bandidos Motorcycle Club, had existed since the Shedden massacre and Rock Machine's reestablishment in 2007, a conflict between the Bandidos and the Rock Machine was already occurring in Germany during this time.
-In Sweden it broke into open conflict in 2014, after it was rumored that some of Bandidos members had patched over to the Rock Machine.
+A feud between the Rock Machine Motorcycle Club and the Bandidos Motorcycle Club, had existed since the Shedden massacre and Rock Machine's re-emergence in 2007.
+A conflict between the Bandidos and the Rock Machine was already occurring in Germany during this time.
+In Sweden tensions began to rise in 2013, after it was rumored that some of Bandidos members had patched-over to the Rock Machine.
 Many new members in this area were people who had previously been members or associates of the Bandidos.
+This included the president of the Rock Machine Sweden, Stefan "Cubba" Kubatov.
+He had formally been the Swedish president of X-Team, a Bandidos support gang.
+He would become a full-patch member of the Bandidos, before becoming disillusioned and leaving the club.